 There were four Sunday roast options available.
-Lemon and thyme half roasted free range chicken, roast rump of lamb with rosemary and red wine jus and the Hertfordshire roasted sirloin of beef with garlic and thyme.
+Lemon and thyme half roasted free-range chicken, roast rump of lamb with rosemary and red wine jus and the Hertfordshire roasted sirloin of beef with garlic and thyme.
 The vegetarian option was a cashew nut wellington which I ordered and thoroughly enjoyed.
 These are all served with glazed carrots, spring greens, broccoli, turnip puree and sweet potato crisps.
-You also get the all-important roast potatoes, Yorkshire pudding and gravy.
+You also get the all-important roast potatoes, a Yorkshire pudding and gravy.
 I thought the little twists like the turnip puree and sweet potato crisps were a nice touch.
-They also have a smaller portion for the kids which is thoughtful.
+They also have a smaller portion for the kids, which is thoughtful.
 The roasts were all cooked to perfection with good quality locally sourced ingredients

 The Cellars Pub Interiors

 The pub stands on the corner of Newington Green Road and Pyrland Road.
 It’s a grand building dating back to the Victorian era and built around 1872.
 The pub is on the ground floor and upstairs is residential apartments.
-The interiors have undergone extensive renovation which is down to Steven whose background is in the fashion and branding industries.
+The interiors have undergone extensive renovation, which is down to Steven, whose background is in the fashion and branding industries.

 The Cellars Pub Information